NM-TAFE/diploma-adv-prog-python/week12/Project Kick Off/SPECIFICATION.md

 7. **User Error Messaging** – Graceful feedback for invalid input and exceptions.
 8. **Separation of Concerns** – ML code isolated from Django web logic.
 9. **Full Deployment to Proxmox VM** – Production-ready app running on your assigned server.
+10. **Optimatsation** - Once deployed a recorded optimsation period is completed including change & effect
-10. **Completed Journal** – A dated record of design choices and iterations.
+11. **Completed Journal** – A dated record of design choices and iterations.
-11. **GitHub Repository with Issues and Pull Requests** – Organised project workflow and traceable commits which includes a final passing actions workflow.
+12. **GitHub Repository with Issues and Pull Requests** – Organised project workflow and traceable commits which includes a final passing actions workflow.

 ---